Chapter 3: Service Communication

 Conclusion: Stop Splitting, Start Governing

-The Adaptive Granularity Strategy represents a fundamental shift in how we think about microservices architecture.
+Adaptive Granularity Governance: The Khan Microservice Pattern represents a fundamental shift in how we think about microservices architecture.
 Instead of asking “How small should my services be?”, we ask “What granularity optimizes for my specific context?”

 The Three Principles:

 As we move into Chapter 4, we’ll explore how these principles apply to the hardest problem in microservices: managing data across service boundaries.
-The Adaptive Granularity Strategy will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.
+Adaptive Granularity Governance: The Khan Microservice Pattern will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.

 Summary